-Prepare to Lead: A To-Do List for the Educator
+Prepare to Lead: A To-Do List for the Team Educator

 This checklist is a compilation of the preparatory tasks successful educators do in order to ensure a great Future City experience for all involved - their students and themselves.
 Check off each item until you’ve completed the list and you can be sure that you’re ready to lead your team!

 Contact your Regional Coordinator to find out what your regional deadlines are.
 See if there are any trainings or other ways to check in and get questions answered.

-Register your team at futurecity.org/register.
-Registration closes on October 31, 2018.
+Register your school/organization at register.futurecity.org.
+Registration closes on October 31, 2022.

 Complete the Home School Affidavit.
 If you are a home school educator, you will need to complete the Home School Affidavit Form to verify that your home school is operating in accordance with the laws in your state.
-Click here to download a writeable PDF version of the Home School Affidavit Form or visit the Resources section (filter for Competition Forms & Project Plan).
+This year the affidavit is available as an online form in the Educator Dashboard.

-Create a preliminary schedule to lead your team through each step of the project, leaving time for contacting mentors and having them work with students as well as allowing a little wiggle room to meet the regional competition deadlines.
+Create a preliminary schedule to guide your team through each step of the project, leaving time for contacting mentors and having them work with students as well as allowing a little wiggle room to meet the regional deadlines.

 Obtain SimCity codes if you plan to use SimCity as an educational tool.
-You may request up to two codes.
-You will receive your codes automatically in the Online Team Center after completing the second step of registration, the Program Details Survey.
-Note: Additional codes may be requested by emailing email@example.com, but are not guaranteed.
+You may request up to two codes via the Educator Dashboard.
+Note: Additional codes may be requested but are not guaranteed.